-Amersham Band Musical Director – Paul Fisher
+Amersham Band Director of Music – Paul Fisher

 As a trombonist, Paul studied at the Royal Northern College of Music, before embarking on a career which has been wide ranging in musical styles.
 He has worked with orchestras such as the London Symphony Orchestra, Royal Philharmonic Orchestra, and BBC Philharmonic Orchestra, and in the world of Pop, he has performed, toured, and recorded with many fantastic musicians, diverse in their musical output.
 Artists such as Madness, Jools Holland, Barry Manilow, Gloria Estefan, Frankie Valli, Johnny Mathis, The Temptations, Charlotte Church, Il Divo, and Alfie Boe.
 He has worked on many West End productions over the years, and spent a 4 year run playing lead trombone on The Rat Pack show.